 Study overview

 Regular physical activity is crucial to reduce multiple sclerosis (MS) symptoms and restore function.
 However, due to multiple barriers, 80% of adults with MS don’t get enough physical activity.
-This study will address some of these barriers, test the efficacy of an innovative digital platform called ExerciseRX to increase activity levels, and evaluate physical activity promotion as a restorative rehabilitation strategy in adults with MS.
+This study will address some of these barriers, test the efficacy of ExerciseRX to increase activity levels, and evaluate physical activity promotion as a restorative rehabilitation strategy in adults with MS.

 WHAT IS EXERCISERX?